mit-ll-responsible-ai/hydra-zen/README.md

 ```

-We want run this function under different conditions – using different momentum values in our optimizer – to perform our analysis.
-It is useful to be able to do this in a way that is easily configurable, repeatable, and scalable (e.g. run in parallel),
-which is where Hydra and hydra-zen come into play.

-We can write a dataclass that serves as a structured configuration of our function;
+To configure this function in a simple but expressive way, we define a dataclass that Hydra
+recognizes as a "structured config".
 hydra-zen makes short work of generating configurations for the various Python objects
-that we need in our function, like our optimizer and even our "landscape" function.
+that we need in our function: our optimizer class and our "landscape" function.

 ```python
 from dataclasses import dataclass